 We’ve made changes to help keep you and everyone safe, including new plexiglass shields at each service desk and providing hand sanitizer throughout the building.
 Please review our guidelines before your visit and refer to the list of available services below.

-Please note, we are NOT able to receive donations of in-kind goods at the shelters at this time.
+We are currently accepting donations of in-kind goods.
 These include towels, blankets, food, toys and other supplies.
+Please leave items at the front doors of either shelter.
+If you would like a receipt for your donated items, please call the shelter when you arrive.
 To donate supplies, please refer to our Wish List and have items shipped directly to the shelters.
 Financial donations are appreciated to help make up for reduced service income and rising costs of supplies.

 Follow these guidelines for your safety and ours:

 - All visitors and staff must wear a mask

 - Maintain social distance of 6′